rei/rei-cedar-docs/docs/components/card/README.md

 ## Accessibility

-To ensure that usage of this component complies with accessibility guidelines, do the following:
+<cdr-doc-alert icon="info">Many WCAG requierments are contextual to their implementation.
+To ensure that usage of this component complies with accessibility guidelines you are responcible for the following </cdr-doc-alert>

-- TODO: something
-- TODO: something else
+The cdr-card component is a wrapper container with built in functionality to support a linked title.
+Ask yourself the following as you build out the specific card you need.

+- Use an `<article>` tag if the content includes a heading AND the content would be as useful on another web page

+- Use a `<section>` tag if the content contains a heading, but the content is dependent on its context to be meaningful

+- Use a `<div>` tag if your card title won’t be using a heading tag. this ensures it will not appear in the document’s outline

+- Any actionable elements contained within your cards must follow the guidelines outlined in each of their accessibility sections

 # Guidelines